Wilder Hobson

 Wilder Hobson (February 18, 1906 – May 1, 1964) was an American writer and editor for Time (1930s-1940s), Fortune (1940s), Harper's Bazaar (1950s), and Newsweek (1960s) magazines.
-He was also a competent musician (trombone), author of an history of American jazz, and long-time contributor to Saturday Review (1940s, 1950s, 1960s) magazine.
+He was also a competent musician (trombone), author of a history of American jazz, and long-time contributor to Saturday Review (1940s, 1950s, 1960s) magazine.
 Also, he served on the planning committee of the Institute of Jazz Studies.

 Life

 Early years

 Born in 1906, Hobson attended Yale University.
 There, he was a roommate of Dwight Macdonald, with whom he produced campus humor magazine The Yale Record.
 He was a 1928 member of Scroll and Key.

 Famed American documentary photographer Walker Evans captured Hobson and Agee on a Long Island beach during the summer of 1937, when Evans and Agee were visiting Hobson and his first wife Peggy.
 (The Metropolitan Museum of Art houses those photos, which are also available online—see "Images," below.)